mohammedmostafa365/AI_projects/projects/07-Smart-Traffic-Vision/readme.md

 - Build and train a **CNN from scratch** using TensorFlow/Keras
 - Apply **image preprocessing** and **data augmentation** for generalization
-- Implement **transfer learning** with MobileNetV2 (feature extraction + fine-tuning)
+- Handle **class imbalance** with class weights during training
-- Evaluate and compare both models with accuracy curves and a confusion matrix
+- Evaluate the model with accuracy curves and a confusion matrix
 - Perform **error analysis** on misclassified samples

 ---